elte-deep-network-development/.github/profile/README.md

 Each slides follows a rigid Slide Master format to ensure standardization.
 For modifying the slides, please use one of the predefined layouts!

+## Embedding Images Into Notebooks / Including Your Own Dataset

+If you would like to embed images or use your own data in your notebooks, please use the following Google Drive directory: [Link](https://drive.google.com/drive/folders/1g7NdB1_wudK222NdX4N4welojm8QSn3a?usp=sharing)

 ## Responsibilities

 As a teacher or a demonstrator, you are responsible for maintaining and iterating on the course content.
 This includes: